Biden Taps Yellen To Lead Barrier-breaking Economic Team - UrduPoint

 He has stressed that he would strive for diversity while choosing staff for when he takes office in January.

+Reality is, however, closing in step-by-step on Trump, and on Monday two more key states -- Wisconsin and Arizona -- certified their election results showing Biden won there.

+The Electoral College is all but certain to formalize Biden's nationwide victory when it meets on December 14.

-- The task ahead - Yellen's nomination was first reported last week, and Biden and Vice president-elect Kamala Harris will formally unveil the nominees on Tuesday.
+- Confirmation in question? - Yellen's nomination was first reported last week, and Biden and Harris will present the nominees at an event on Tuesday.

-Many of those tapped to serve on Biden's economic team include former officials of Barack Obama administration, under whom Biden served as vice president.
+Chuck Grassley, the Republican senator currently leading the Finance Committee that would hold Yellen's confirmation hearing should the party maintain its current control of the chamber following two January elections in Georgia, told reporters she would likely get a "favorable view."
+Many of the others tapped for Biden's economic team are veterans of former president Barack Obama's administration.

-Nigerian-born Wally Adeyemo, a former deputy national security advisor and current president of the Obama Foundation non-profit, will serve as deputy Treasury secretary.
+Nigerian-born Wally Adeyemo, a former deputy national security advisor and current president of the Obama Foundation non-profit, was picked as deputy Treasury secretary.
 He would be the first African American in that role.

-Neera Tanden, president of liberal think tank Center for American Progress, was tapped as head the Office of Management and Budget.
+Neera Tanden, president of liberal think tank Center for American Progress, was picked to head the Office of Management and Budget.
 If confirmed, she would be its first South Asian leader.

+However, Tanden -- a former adviser to Hillary Clinton, who lost to Trump in the 2016 presidential election -- faces criticism from conservatives and progressives alike that could jeopardize her chances of confirmation by the Senate.

-Also named was Dean of the Princeton school of Public and International Affairs Cecilia Rouse as chair of the Council of Economic Advisors (CEA), the first African American in that post.
+Also named was Cecilia Rouse, the dean of the Princeton school of Public and International Affairs, tapped to chair the Council of Economic Advisors (CEA), who would be the first African American in that post.

 Jared Bernstein, who previously advised Biden when he was vice president under Obama, will join the CEA, as will Washington Center for Equitable Growth President Heather Boushey.